icinganalysis/icinganalysis.github.io/content/NACA-TN-1472.md

 1. Thermodynamic equations for a heated surface with water impingement are detailed.
 2. Test flights in natural icing conditions measured surface temperature for a heated surface.
+3. Runback water characteristics were noted.
-3. Heat transfer coefficients in icing were be inferred from measurements and calculations.
+4. Heat transfer coefficients in icing were be inferred from measurements and calculations.
-4. "the design of heated wings on a fundamental, wet-air basis now can be undertaken with reasonable certainty."
+5. "the design of heated wings on a fundamental, wet-air basis now can be undertaken with reasonable certainty."